JamesFehon-NSW/NSW-research-prototype/alt/index.md

               <div class="nsw-row nsw-m-bottom-sm">
 						    <div class="nsw-col nsw-col-md-8">

-                <p class="nsw-intro">Learn how to apply proven human centred design techniques and methods to accelerate your project delivery. </p>
+                <p class="nsw-intro">Learn how to apply proven research techniques and methods to accelerate your project delivery. </p>
                 <p>Run by the NSW Design Service team, you’ll get the tools and resources to solve your challenge and deliver better solutions for your customers and sponsors.</p>

                 <h2>What you'll get</h2>